UNINETTSigma2/documentation/storage/scratch-file-system-policy.md

 -------------------------------------------------------------------------------

+ - /cluster file system structure
+    - /cluster/bin:		locally developed shared scripts (i.e. cost)
+    - /cluster/installations:
+    - /cluster/shared:
- - /cluster file system structure o /cluster/bin:		locally developed shared scripts (i.e. cost) o /cluster/installations: o /cluster/shared: o /cluster/software:		deployed software available and compiled only for Fram o /cluster/tmp: o /cluster/work:		shared folder - SUBJECT FOR AUTOMATIC DELETION
+    - /cluster/software:		deployed software available and compiled only for Fram
+    - /cluster/tmp:
+    - /cluster/work:		shared folder - SUBJECT FOR AUTOMATIC DELETION
         * /cluster/work/jobs:	scratch space for each job, automatically created and deleted by the queue system
         * /cluster/work/users:	semi-permanent scratch space for each user that will be cleaned up following specific deletion rules

  - Automatic deletion policies for /cluster/work
    o Deletion depends on newest of the creation-, modification- and access time and the total usage of the file system.